thinedave/ocarina-demonsquest/README.md

 # The Legend of Zelda: Ocarina of Time - Demon's Quest
 Demon's Quest is a gameplay mod that aims to make the game much more difficult.
-Much inspiration was taken from Demon's Souls.
+Much inspiration was taken from From Software's Soulsborne games.

 # Injecting